ArtidSun/ArtidSun/README.md

 ### Hello everyone 👋
+My name is Sun
+Studying at the Faculty of Information Technology
 <!--
 **ArtidSun/ArtidSun** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.